joj-macho/Pygame-Playground/simple-animations/README.md

 #### Programs

+- [Animate Moving Object](animate_moving_object.py): This program shows a simple animation by moving an object around the screen.
 - [Animate Moving Image](animate_moving_image.py): This program shows a simple animation by moving an image around the screen.
+- [Animate Falling Snow](animate_falling_snow.py): This program demonstrates an animation of falling snowflakes.

 ## How it Works